 Bank account in Vietnam: which use to choose the best option

 For those who come to work in Vietnam with expatriate schemes or via executive profiles (employees seconded from a French company for example, executives who work between South East Asian countries, etc.), the question of bank accounts requires more thought.
 Indeed, it is easy to receive money in the country (for example, to send a French pension or a salary from a foreign company to a Vietnamese personal account) but it is very difficult to get money out of the country.
-Thus, for an expatriate who works for one, two or three years in Vietnam and who intends to stay there for only a fixed period of time, he will have to ensure that he will eventually be able to recover the money he has left in his bank accounts in the country and this can be tricky if you trust a local bank that is not used to working with this type of expatriate.
-Thus, in this case, choosing an international bank that has a presence in Vietnam such as Standard Chartered, HSBC, Citibank will be preferable because it will not have any difficulty when you tell them that you want to close your account or withdraw part of your savings.
+Thus, for an expatriate who works for one, two or three years in Vietnam and intends to stay there for only a fixed period of time, they will have to ensure that they will eventually be able to recover the money they have left in their bank accounts in the country.
+This can be tricky if you trust a local bank that is not used to working with this type of expatriate.
+Our analysis introduce earlier “sending money overseas from / to Vietnam” covers all the solutions expats may have in mind, pro and cons of each ones and costs involved if you need to get money out of Vietnam.
+Thus, in this case, choosing an international bank that has a presence in Vietnam such as Standard Chartered, HSBC, or Citibank will be preferable because the banks will not have any difficulty when you tell them that you want to close your account or withdraw part of your savings.

-USD or VND accounts – what to choose?
+Savings accounts – USD or VND – what to choose?

-When you go to meet the banks to open an account, you will very quickly be offered a savings account if you want to add a savings account to your account that can earn you up to 8% per year.
+When you go to meet the banks to open an account, you will be offered a savings account.
+If you want to add one to your account, it can earn you up to 8% per year.
 The proposal is tempting but you have to take a look at what this 8% annual interest really means.
 To do this, here are three main criteria to evaluate:

 - the currency in which this interest is generated: is it the US dollar (USD), euro (EUR), VND (Vietnam dong)…